more crafts: [Leaves and Trees] [Scarecrows] [Sunflowers] [Wreaths] [Other Autumn]

 - Refer to the image at the top of this instruction page if you get stuck.

 - Note: The children might not assemble the project exactly the way I envisioned it -- especially the acorn placement.
 That's ok!!
-Let them put the pieces together in whatever way
+Let them put the pieces together in whatever way inspires them.

 - Optional: If using a blue background, you can decorate further with cotton ball clouds and more leaves.
 You could even add real autumn leaves from outside if you like.